-If you've had your Mac for a few years you may be looking longingly at the Apple website wishing you could justify the expense of buying a new Mac.
-But luckily you don't have to fork out for a new computer to enjoy speed increases: in this article we gather some simple tips to enhance the performance of your current Mac.
+If you've had your Mac for a few years you may be looking longingly at the Apple website wishing you could justify the expense of buying a new one.
+But luckily you don't have to fork out for a replacement computer to enjoy speed increases: in this article we gather some simple tips to enhance the performance of your current device.

 Lou Hattersley, Vic Lennard, Kenny Hemphill and Martyn Casserly also contributed to this article.